edwnhsu/edwnhsu/README.md

 ⚡ Fun fact:

 I’m originally from Taiwan 🇹🇼 and love exploring data in creative ways—whether it's for fun projects or real-world applications.
-Also, I’m a big fan of minecraft!
+I'm currently working towards settling in Canada 🇨🇦, especially in Vancouver, where I can combine my passion for data with the vibrant lifestyle the city offers.
+Beyond data, I’m a big fan of Minecraft and love expressing myself through singing, diving into music and movies, and exploring nature through hiking.
+Vancouver’s blend of outdoor beauty and urban life feels like the perfect place for these passions to thrive!
 <!---
 edwnhsu/edwnhsu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.